Topics on this page:

 - combating community deterioration and juvenile delinquency.

-Here’s an example: A community-run farmers market may not appear charitable initially, but it may actually accomplish many of the IRS’s charitable purposes.
+For example, a community-run farmers market may not appear charitable initially, but it may actually accomplish many of the IRS’s charitable purposes.
 Sometimes, farmer’s markets are organized by a group of farmers looking to make a profit for themselves.
 Other times, members of the community organize farmer’s markets not for-profit but to:

 - encourage healthy food choices for cheap prices;